Tucker Carlson texted he hates Trump ‘passionately’: legal filings

 As part of its new filings on Tuesday, Dominion also alleged Rupert Murdoch, owner and co-chairman of Fox Corp, wrote to Fox News Media CEO Suzanne Scott that top hosts Sean Hannity and Laura Ingraham “went too far” in endorsing former President Trump’s false claims about the 2020 election.

-Murdoch has, in pervious internal communications and depositions with Dominion’s lawyers acknowledged that Trump’s claims were false.
+Murdoch has, in previous internal communications and depositions with Dominion’s lawyers acknowledged that Trump’s claims were false.

 A trial in the case is expected to begin in April.